dotboris/vuejs-serverside-template-xss/README.md

 You can think of this as being stuck inside a javascript jail or sandbox.
 It's important to note that Vue.js doesn't have a real sandbox.
-It doesn't actively try to prevent you from acessing stuff outside your template data.
+It doesn't actively try to prevent you from accessing stuff outside your template data.
 This is just a side effect of how Vue.js evaluates expressions.

 How do we get out of this "sandbox"?
 There are many ways.
-If you want to flex your javascript mustles you can give it a shot.
+If you want to flex your javascript muscles you can give it a shot.
 The solution I went with is:

 ```
 {{ constructor.constructor("alert('xss')")() }}
 ```

-This looks obtuse but it's surprisinsly simple.
+This looks obtuse but it's surprisingly simple.
 We know that we're evaluated against our template data.
 When we do `constructor`, it's the same as doing `templateData.constructor`.
 Our template data is an object.
 All objects in javascript have a constructor.
 So `constructor` gives us `Vue$3` (the Vue.js